Me at the zoo: Release

-"Me at the zoo" was uploaded on April 23, 2005, at 8:27 (UTC−7) p.m.
-It shows Karim at the San Diego Zoo in California, in front of two elephants.
+"Me at the zoo" was uploaded on April 23, 2005, at 8:31:52 p.m.
+PDT It shows Karim at the San Diego Zoo in California, in front of two elephants.
 In the 19-second video, he notes the length of their trunks.
 His high school friend Yakov Lapitsky recorded the video.
 In it, Karim states:

-Alright, so here we are in front of the, uh, elephants, and the cool thing about these guys is that, is that they have really, really, really long, um, trunks, and that's, that's cool.
+Alright, so here we are in front of the, uh, elephants, and the cool thing about these guys is that, is that they have really, really, really long, um, trunks, and that's – that's cool.
 And that's pretty much all there is to say.

 Retrospective reception

 Multiple publications agreed that the video embodies YouTube as a whole.
 Business Insider ranked it the most important YouTube video of all time, stating that it is emblematic of YouTube's user-generated nature.
 The New York Observer also ranked it as the most important video in YouTube history, noting its historical significance.
 BuzzFeed News listed it among the 20 most important online videos of all time.
 As the first video on YouTube, it has also been described as the first YouTube vlog.

 Reviewers thought that "Me at the zoo" was a monumental part of YouTube's history.
 Aaron Duplantier, in his book Authenticity and How We Fake It: Belief and Subjectivity in Reality TV, Facebook and YouTube, stated that the ordinary nature of "Me at the zoo" set the tone for the type of original, amateur content that would become typical of YouTube, especially among YouTubers and vloggers.
 The Los Angeles Times explained in 2009 that "Me at the zoo" made a significant change in how media was consumed, establishing an era of short videos.
 Digital Trends deemed it set a standard for future videos on YouTube.
 Film critic Peter Bradshaw listed the video as one of the key releases of the 2000s.

-Greg Jarboe, in his book YouTube and Video Marketing: An Hour a Day, describes the video's representation of an ordinary moment to be "extraordinary" for its time, demonstrating YouTube co-founder Jawed Karim's vision of what YouTube would become.
-According to Jarboe, "Me at the zoo" showed that YouTube was not simply about trying to "capture special moments on video," but rather trying to empower YouTube users to become the "broadcasters of tomorrow".
-This led YouTube to become the world's most popular online video-sharing community.

-The official San Diego Zoo YouTube account left a now-pinned comment on the video in 2020, stating “We're so honored that the first ever YouTube video was filmed here!“ As of April 1, 2025, it is the most-liked comment on the platform, with 4.2 million likes.
+The official San Diego Zoo YouTube account left a now-pinned comment on the video in 2020, stating "We're so honored that the first ever YouTube video was filmed here!"
+As of September 9, 2026, it is the most-liked comment on the platform, with 4.7 million likes.
+In February 2026, the Victoria and Albert Museum in London acquired a reconstructed early webpage and the "Me at the zoo" video, built by the museum's digital conservation team over 18 months.